-My name is Glen Hargreaves I am happily married to my Thai Wife Patcharee, we have been married now for over two years.
+The UK holiday visa, my name is Glen Hargreaves I am happily married to my Thai Wife Patcharee, we have been married now for over two years.
 Patcharee lives in the suburbs of Bangkok Thailand and I live in what is known as ‘Geordie land’, Newcastle.
-I cuurently work in the offshore oil & gas industry as an engineer, this allows me plenty of time off to visit Patcharee in Thailand.
-However I have always promised Patcharee one day I will take her to see the sights and sounds of the UK.
-In early May this year Patcharee applied for and received her ‘Family Visit Visa’ from the UK Embassy in Bangkok, great we could put our long held holiday plans into place.
+I currently work in the offshore oil & gas industry as an engineer, this allows me plenty of time off to visit Patcharee in Thailand.
+However, I have always promised Patcharee one day I will take her to see the sights and sounds of the UK.
+In early May this year Patcharee applied for and received her ‘Family Visit Visa’ from the UK Embassy in Bangkok, great we could put our long-held holiday plans into place.

-When we booked our holiday flat/apartment in London, we found ourselves located pretty much in the centre of London.
-I was a bit hesitant when initially choosing the place to stay, simply because I know the City of London (that’s the name of the central London neighborhood) is the business centre of the capital city.
-“Business centre” is the type of neighborhood I usually want to be farthest from, but as it turns out, it’s actually quite a good location to be based in while in London.
+When we booked our holiday flat/apartment in London, we found ourselves located pretty much in the center of London.
+I was a bit hesitant when initially choosing the place to stay, simply because I know the City of London (that’s the name of the central London neighborhood) is the business center of the capital city.
+“Business center” is the type of neighborhood I usually want to be farthest from, but as it turns out, it’s actually quite a good location to be based in while in London.

 Things To Do and See in the City of London

 St. Paul’s Cathedral